sonastream/takehomes/backend/README.md

 ## Notes
 - The preferred method of running this project is a `Dockerfile` or `docker-compose.yml` that does not require the takehome consumer to install anything to run and evaluate the project
-- Please show us strengths of your engineering abilities, technical design and attention to detail.
+- Please show us the strength of your engineering abilities, technical design and attention to detail.
 While small/simple, this takehome is the main way we will assess your technical abilities.